cnzzx/GeMap/README.md

 </div>

 ## News
+We're working on more powerful and efficient models, please stay tuned.

+- **(2024/7/2)** GeMap is accepted by ECCV 2024 and we release a new GeMap model with **76.0 mAP**.
 - **(2023/12/7)** We released the first version of GeMap (with pre-trained checkpoints and evaluation).
 - **(2023/12/7)** GeMap is released on [arXiv](xxx).